AI, Decoloniality and Creative Poetry Translation

 The second challenge is the rapid improvement of machine translation and, now, the advent of generative AI.
 This has created uncertainty, with some voices asserting that human translators can be replaced by machines, while others insist that human involvement will always be required, especially for literary translation.
 Strikingly, the debate is happening almost entirely within the picture of translation that has been shown to be a colonial construction – i.e., a matter of success or failure in achieving equivalence of meaning between standard languages conceived as separate.

 This picture fails to capture what is new about generative AI tools relation to translation: the fact that they can handle language variety in more particular ways than longer-established tools such as Google Translate.
 Those older tools work within the colonial regime of standardised languages, translating between something defined as eg ‘Italian’ and something defined as eg ‘Swahili’.
-But LLMs such as Chat-GPT, Gemini and Claude present a more nuanced landscape of language variation.
+But LLMs such as Chat-GPT, Gemini and Claude, though still involved in standardisation, present a more nuanced landscape of language variation.
 You can ask them to translate into a given style, or professional register, or dialect, or the language of a historical period, or a mix of languages.
 You can prompt them to use a particular rhyme-scheme, or preserve a sound pattern, or use only words of one syllable.
 The responses to these questions are of varying fruitfulness (variable between tools, between languages involved, and between questions); but they are interesting.
 They show that machine translation is not necessarily the enemy of linguistic diversity and play: it has the potential to contribute to creative, decolonial translation practices.

 Our collaborative experiments will investigate this potential.
 Focusing on poetry (typically excluded from public discourse around machine translation), we will try out how LLMs might join in creative translation practices involving a range of languages, both low-resource and high-resource, and we will investigate related political, technical and conceptual issues.
 Material will be shared in an online workspace, with regular meetings to talk over discoveries and ideas.
 The ongoing experiment will be punctuated by symposia at which we will hear from and discuss with other researchers and practitioners.
 Participants will keep a record of their linguistic explorations and a diary of their thoughts and feelings about them.